 Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

-It was meant to be a quick, cheeky, in & out raid.
+It was meant to be a quick, cheeky, in-and-out raid.
 Take Thursday and Friday off work.
 Wake at dawn.
-Crush emails on the taxi to the airport.
+Crush emails in the taxi to the airport.
 Ride the daytime Korean Air direct to Incheon.
 Take the Federation-organised shuttle across Seoul to the old Olympic training grounds — south of the river, east of Gangnam — and stay in the official 1980’s Olympia hotel.
 Fence the Seoul Grand Prix on Friday, and if I was lucky, on Saturday.
 Hang out with friends.
 Have some KFC — Korean Fried Chicken — and beer.
 Fly back on the red-eye on Sunday night.
 Back in the office Monday morning.

 Fencing was one of those curious niche sports where a mid-level government executive like me, playing in his spare time, could claw his way up the gateway competitions, pay his blood money to his national federation, then take his chances against the best fencers in the world who did this for a living.
 All at a glamorous, televised tournament funded by some government and whatever oligarch patron or local corporation had been enticed or strong-armed into putting up their brand and their money.
-This time it was the SK Telecom Seoul Grand Prix, a three-day fight-fest where hundreds of professional fencers and their coaches and support staff flew in from every part of the world to win medals and ranking points and — that year — a coveted slot to the big event: the Rio Olympics.
+This time it was the SK Telecom Seoul Grand Prix, a three-day fight-fest where hundreds of professional fencers and their coaches and support staff would fly in from every part of the world to win medals and ranking points and — that year — a coveted slot to the big event: the Rio Olympics.

-It was meant to be a break.
+This was meant to be a break.
 A holiday break.
 My big break, as an adult amateur, through the barrier into the professional leagues: the A-grade circuit.

 I’d been preparing for a while.
 Thanks to Lee Hyokun, the head coach of the Korean national team and his former student — and now employee at my club — Kim Donghwan, I could do a passable impersonation of a high-school Busan K-sabre fencer, complete with splits and extensions and dirty pommelling “counter-attacks”: attacks into an opponent’s attack, before they could hit.

-As a backup, I mimicked the step-bounce preparation of Kim Jeonghwan and Won Wooyoung, two of the best examples of the skinny-Asian-glass-cannon school of sabre, from YouTube compilations that my wife had originally assembled from scraps of surreptitiously recorded handy-cam footage and clips from the occasional official livestream.
+As a backup, I mimicked the step-bounce preparation of Kim Junghwan and Won Wooyoung, two of the best examples of the skinny-Asian-glass-cannon school of sabre, from YouTube compilations that my wife had originally assembled from scraps of surreptitiously recorded handy-cam footage and clips from the occasional official livestream.
 And I got fast, mostly by getting light: at the time I weighed 57 kg on a 169 cm frame.

 I felt like I could fly.
 A leaf on the wind; watch how I soar.